 Fresno EOC operates two programs that are involved in the CTSA services, Food Services and Transit Systems.
 Only the drivers for Food Services are funded by the CTSA operations.
 The Food Service Director, as well as all other food service employees, are not included in the OPB.
 The Operations & Financial Supervisory position was changed to an Operations Manager.
-The CTSA, as of April 24, 2020 is staffed as follows:
+The CTSA is staffed as follows:

 - 1 Transit Systems Director

 - 1 Operations Manager

 - 4 Operational Supervisors

 - 1 Vehicle Maintenance Manager

 - 2 Route Planners/Schedulers

-- 9 Dispatchers
+- 7 Dispatchers

-- 107 Drivers (includes relief staff)
+- 105 Drivers (includes relief staff)

 - 2 Vehicle Detailers

 - 5 Mechanics/Technician (Vehicle and CNG)

 - 2 Clerical

-- 134 Total
+- 130 Total